 To claim Social Security spousal benefits, you’ll need to meet certain criteria, including being at least age 62 in most cases.
 Your spouse or ex-spouse also must be living.

-The criteria for spousal benefits varies depending on you’re married or divorced.
+The criteria for spousal benefits varies depending on whether you’re married or divorced.
 If you’re married, your spouse must already be collecting his or her Social Security benefits in order for you to claim spousal benefits.
-If you’re divorced, your benefits aren’t connected, so you can claim spousal benefits even if your ex isn’t collecting Social Security yet.
+If you’re divorced, your benefits aren’t connected, so you can claim spousal benefits even if your ex isn’t collecting Social Security yet and you do not need the consent of your ex-spouse.
 Both of you, however, must be at least age 62.
 If you’ve been divorced more than once, your benefit can be based on your highest-earning spouse if that marriage meets the qualifications.

 If you’re married, to qualify for spousal benefits you must: